 Kent Cricket are passionate about continuously supporting female participation in cricket across the county.
-We offer support to all clubs and encourage girls to participate in cricket with other girls and boys.
-We are looking to support clubs across the county to develop Women’s & Girls’ Sections that are fully integrated within their cricket club, have an effective coaching and volunteer network, engage with the county competition framework, are knowledgeable of the suitable project funding available to them and have a specific W&G development plan for sustainability.
+We offer support to all clubs and encourage girls to participate in cricket with other children.
+We are looking to support clubs across the county to develop women’s & girls’ sections that are fully integrated within their cricket club, have an effective coaching and volunteer network, engage with the county competition framework, are knowledgeable of the suitable project funding available to them and have a specific w&g’s development plan for sustainability.

-Please see the below links to find a Women’s or Girls’ Cricket Club near you.
-Please note, the clubs below are those that we engage with regularly who we know can field Women’s and/or Girls’ Teams.
-There are many further clubs that accommodate girls within training and integrate them into boy’s sides.
+Please see the below links to find a female cricket club near you.
+Please note, the clubs below are those that we engage with, who we know can field women’s and/or girls’ teams in competitions.
+There are many further clubs that accommodate girls within training and competitive mixed cricket.
 For further guidance choosing a club, please get in touch.

 A Kent Cricket run league for developing women’s hardball cricket clubs.
 A flexible format allowing varied game lengths, number of players and fixture days.
-All about development and getting plenty of fun, yet purposeful, hardball cricket played.
+This league is all about development and getting plenty of fun, yet purposeful, hardball cricket played.

-A great entry-level format for women or girls into cricket.
-Soft Ball Cricket is about getting out and playing with maximum fun, minimum fuss.
+Clubs can run one off WSCF social festivals too.
+Softball cricket is a great introduction for women and/or girls into cricket.
+Softball cricket is about getting out and playing with maximum fun, minimum fuss.
 No pads, no hardball, no heavy bat, no head-scratching rules.
 It’s a game for absolutely everybody, no matter your skill level, fitness, or age.
-Playing time at Festivals is usually about two to four hours, so it never gets boring!
+Playing time for a game is between 30-50 minutes, so it never gets boring!

-Any club can run a Women’s only or Family Softball Cricket Festival, please click here for a useful guide on doing so.
+Any club can run a women’s or family softball cricket festival, please click here for a useful guide on doing so.